yoav-lavi/august/README.md

 <h1 align="center"><code>.august:true</code></h1>

 August is an [Emmet](https://github.com/emmetio/emmet)-like language that produces JSON, TOML, or YAML from a single-line concise selector-like syntax.

+If you aren't familiar with Emmet, think of August like a snippet or shortcut to quickly typing or editing a document in any of the target languages.

 August is currently in very early stages.
 The repository currently contains a CLI under `crates/cli`, which will soon be published in various forms.
 Editor extensions and a playground will be supported later on.